RexHGR/Kickstarter-analysis/README.md

-# TEC-REP
+# kickstarter-analysis
-Repo for delivering challenge assignment
+Delivery of challenge project based on Analysis of Kickstarter Campaigns.